ajwadjaved/ajwadjaved.github.io/about.md

 permalink: /about
 ---

-# List of some of my favourite books/movies/media that I've consumed just because I need something to test out relative hyperlinking and editing the default css on non-index pages on GitHub Pages:
+# List of some of the books/movies/media that I've consumed that I find worth mentioning

-# Books
+## Books
 * Vladimir Nabokov - Lolita
 * Viktor Frankl - Man's Search for Meaning
 * Alex Haley - The Autobiography of Malcolm X